Settling the Robust Learnability of Mixtures of Gaussians: Introduction

-It is not immediately clear why such an expression ought to be useful.
-After all we cannot explicitly compute it because it depends on things we do not have, like the $\mu_i$'s and $\Sigma_i$'s.
+It is not immediately clear why the expression in (\ref{eq:intro}) ought to be useful for solving the SOS system that we set up.
+After all, we cannot explicitly compute it because it depends on things we do not have, like the true parameters, the $\mu_i$'s and $\Sigma_i$'s.
 However the sum-of-squares relaxation enforces that the pseudo-expectation operator assigns values to polynomials in the indeterminates in a way that behaves like an actual distribution on solutions when we are evaluating certain types of low degree expressions that contain the one above.
 So even though we do not know the actual polynomials in the identity, they exist and the fact that they are enforced is enough to ensure that we can estimate the covariance of the $k$th component We stress that this is just the high-level picture and many more details are needed to fill it in.

-Using these techniques, we come to the main result of our paper, which is a polynomial-time algorithm for robustly learning the parameters of a high-dimensional mixture of an constant number of Gaussians.
+Using these techniques, we come to the main result of our paper, which is a polynomial-time algorithm for robustly learning the parameters of a high-dimensional mixture of a constant number of Gaussians.
 Our main theorem is (informally) stated below.
 A formal statement can be found in Theorem \ref{thm:parameter-learning}.